33Fraise33/personal-ansible/readme.md

 ## Todo
 - Make my grafana dashboards managed by Ansible: [More Info](https://docs.ansible.com/ansible/latest/collections/community/grafana/grafana_dashboard_module.html)
-- Make my networking config managed by Ansible (although Mikrotik is a pain in the ass for automation)
+- Make my networking config managed by Ansible (although Mikrotik is a pain in the ass for automation) kind of there with [AS211184](https://github.com/33Fraise33/AS211184) project
-- Make my home assistant config managed by Ansible
+- Make my home assistant config managed by Ansible (halfway there)
 - Plex / Deluge / Nextcloud permissions set to Nobody so they can be moved and managed by Samba users
+- Matrix Telegram rework like whatsapp bridge